-Projected GHG emissions in this report are based on data made publicly available in 2021 or earlier.
-Due to the time required to process historical fuel consumption data, 2020 emissions are not reported in the inventory, but are projected.
-Changes in emissions due to the COVID-19 pandemic are considered in these projections - albeit with a high degree of uncertainty associated with near-term projections, especially for 2020 and 2021.
-Under the policies considered in this report, GHG emissions in Nevada are projected to remain relatively constant through 2041.
-Net GHG emissions in 2025 are projected to be 38.162 MMTCO2e, 22.5% below 2005 levels, net GHG emissions in 2030 are projected to be 36.357 MMTCO2e, or 26.2% below 2005 levels.
-The sectors whose emissions are projected to increase through 2041 are industry (1.047 MMTCO2e), residential and commercial (0.733 MMTCO2e), and waste (0.543 MMTCO2e).
-The transportation sector is projected to increase as well, but this trend is offset by the projected decline in emissions that occurred in 2020 because of the COVID-19 pandemic; uncertainty regarding the transportation sector and ODS substitute emissions in the industrial process sub-sector through the reporting period remain a concern.
-Figure 2-5 illustrates Nevada's projected total GHG emissions and the emissions from individual sectors from 2020 through 2041.38
+Projected GHG emissions in this report are based on data made publicly available in 2022 or earlier.
+Due to the time required to process historical fuel consumption data, 2021 emissions are not reported in the inventory, but are projected.
+Changes in emissions due to the COVID-19 pandemic are considered in these projections starting with 2021- albeit with a high degree of uncertainty associated with near-term projections.
+Under the policies considered in this report, GHG emissions in Nevada are projected to remain relatively unchanged through 2038, followed by decreases in total emissions in 2039 and again in 2041 that are driven by the depreciation-based retirement dates of facilities within the electricity generation sector (Section 4.3).
+Net GHG emissions in 2025 are projected to be 38.808 MMTCO2e, 21.4% below 2005 levels, net GHG emissions in 2030 are projected to be 38.210 MMTCO2e, 22.7% below 2005 levels, and net GHG emissions in 2042 are projected to be 34.836 MMTCO2e, or 29.5% below 2005 levels.
+The sectors whose emissions are projected to increase through 2042 are transportation (additional 2.403 MMTCO2e), industry (additional 1.407 MMTCO2e), residential and commercial (additional 1.447 MMTCO2e), and waste (additional 0.543 MMTCO2e).
+While transportation sector emissions were reduced by 2.546 MMTCO2 between 2019 and 2020, this was due to the COVID-19 pandemic and emissions are expected to bounce back in 2021 and - without any changes in existing policy - will continue to increase through 2042.
+Figure 2-5 illustrates Nevada's projected total GHG emissions and the emissions from individual sectors from 2021 through 2042.39

-Figure 2-5: Projected Nevada Net GHG Emissions and Emissions from Individual Sectors, 2020-2041
+Figure 2-5: Projected Nevada Net GHG Emissions and Emissions from Individual Sectors, 2021-2042